cshum/imagor/README.md

 #### `GET /params`

-Imagor provides utilities for previewing and generating Imagor endpoint URI, including the [imagorpath](https://github.com/cshum/imagor/tree/master/imagorpath) Go package and the `/params` endpoint:
+imagor provides utilities for previewing and generating imagor endpoint URI, including the [imagorpath](https://github.com/cshum/imagor/tree/master/imagorpath) Go package and the `/params` endpoint:

 Prepending `/params` to the existing endpoint returns the endpoint attributes in JSON form, useful for preview: